 - If you plan to pursue a science degree, notify Registration and Records by submitting a completed declaration form (PDF).
 If you are considering a science degree but aren't quite ready to declare your intent, submit a science review request form (PDF) to see how the credits you've already completed count toward the science degree requirements.

-If you transfer credits from another college, 45 of your last 90 credits must be earned at Evergreen.
+If you transfer credits from another four-year college, at least 45 of your last 90 credits must be earned at Evergreen.
 If you have a bachelor’s degree from a regionally accredited college (including Evergreen) and wish to earn a second bachelor’s degree, you must earn at least 45 additional credits at Evergreen.
 Credits for Prior Learning from Experience documents or CLEP tests do not satisfy the 45-credit requirement.

 - Bachelor of Arts: Requires a minimum of 180 credits.